 Bowers recently wrote the music and lyrics for an original song featured as the main theme and end credits for “Madden NFL 19: Longshot,” the latest ‘story mode’ entry in the long-running “Madden” video game franchise, launching August 10.
-Earlier this year, Bowers scored the critically-acclaimed drama, “Monsters and Men” which premiered at the 2018 Sundance Film Festival and is coming to theaters October 5.
-He recently completed the score for Peter Farrelly’s latest drama, “Green Book," starring Academy Award-winner Mahershala Ali and Academy Award-nominee Viggo Mortensen.
+Earlier this year, Bowers scored the critically-acclaimed drama, “Monsters and Men” which premiered at the 2018 Sundance Film Festival, and is having its Canadian premiere in September at the Toronto International Film Festival before releasing in theaters October 5.
+He recently completed the score for Peter Farrelly’s latest drama, “Green Book," starring Academy Award-winner Mahershala Ali and Academy Award-nominee Viggo Mortensen, in theaters November 21.
 In addition to scoring the film, Bowers was the piano-playing double for Ali and performed all the on-camera piano playing in the film.